dagger/dagger/docs/getting-started/1200-local-dev.md

 :::tip
 [The Dagger engine/CLI is available for install](/install) on macOS, Linux, and Windows to run locally or in CI
 :::

-import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';
-import BrowserOnly from '@docusaurus/BrowserOnly';

 <BrowserOnly>
 {() =>